 If you've ever visited Paris or read at any length about it, chances are you may have heard or seen the term "rive droite" used to describe a large swathe of the city.
-But what exactly does this term refer to, anyway?
+But what exactly does the term refer to, anyway?

 Well-known monuments and places on the Rive Droite:

 While the Rive Gauche tends to be more romantically associated with old, arty Paris, the right bank in fact boasts an enormous share of some of the city's most iconic and beloved sights and monuments.

 These include the Arc de Triomphe and the Avenue des Champs-Elysees, the Musee du Louvre, the Sacre Coeur Basilica and Montmartre, the Centre Georges Pompidou and the surrounding neighborhoods of Beaubourg and Les Halles, and the trendy Marais neighborhood.
 Many people consider it to be more representative of contemporary Paris in some key ways: it's more ethnically and economically diverse than the left bank, for one.